yihui/yihui.org/content/en/2017-05-18-how-do-i-find-manage-and-use-gifs.md

 I have been trying to amuse the audience but I certainly do not want to amuse you to death (good intention [does not necessarily](https://slides.yihui.name/gif/save-him.gif) lead to good results).
 I hope you can laugh and remember, instead of laughing then forgetting (like what was described as the effect of TV in the book).

-GIF is an effective way to get people's attention, but I guess we will need some time to think and check [what is actually left](https://slides.yihui.name/gif/you-get-nothing.gif) after the laughters.
+GIF is an effective way to get people's attention, but I guess we will need some time to think and check [what is actually left](https://slides.yihui.name/gif/you-get-nothing.gif) after the laughter.
 I'll truly appreciate it if you have ever attended any of my talks, but want to leave me some negative comments on my presentation style.